bigpigeon.us webpage WWII:US > WWII Casualties> WWII Missing, © 2023 by Robert A. Christiansen, updated by RAC 18 Nov 2023.

 Working on 18 Nov 2023.

-In WWII, US military personnel who went missing, either in combat or from accidents, were assigned a Missing in Action (MIA) casualty status.
+US military personnel who went missing in WWII were assigned a Missing in Action (MIA) casualty status.
 After one year they were usually declared dead unless evidence existed to support otherwise.
 Put differently, long-term missing were found dead and were assigned a code of FOD, Finding of Death.
 Thus, there are few, if any, remaining individuals from WWII with a MIA (Missing in Action) status.

 Quite apart from the Missing in Action casualty status, WWII Missing refers to the over 70,000 WWII US military personnel whose bodies have not been recovered and identified.
-Some were killed in action (e.g., their ship was sunk and no body recovered), some were prisoners of war (e.g., died along the road during a forced march with the body abandoned); some were missing in action (e.g., their plane disappeared on a mission).
+Some were killed in action (e.g., their ship was sunk and no body recovered), some were prisoners of war (e.g., died along the road during a forced march with the body abandoned); some died under unknown circumstances (e.g., their plane disappeared on a mission).

 Lists of the WWII missing are available at https://www.dpaa.mil, the website of the Defense POW/MIA Accounting Agency.
-DPMA is charged with finding and identifying remains of US military members from all wars.
+DPAA is charged with finding and identifying remains of US military members from all wars.

 Quite apart from the Missing in Action casualty status, WWII Missing refers to the over 70,000 WWII US military personnel whose bodies have not been recovered and identified.
-Some were killed in action (e.g., their ship was sunk and no body recovered), some were prisoners of war (e.g., died along the road during a forced march with the body abandoned); some were missing in action (e.g., their plane disappeared on a mission).
+Some were killed in action (e.g., their ship was sunk and no body recovered), some were prisoners of war (e.g., died along the road during a forced march with the body abandoned); some died under unknown circumstances (e.g., their plane disappeared on a mission).

 Lists of the WWII missing are available at https://www.dpaa.mil, the website of the Defense POW/MIA Accounting Agency.
-DPMA is charged with finding and identifying remains of US military members from all wars.
+DPAA is charged with finding and identifying remains of US military members from all wars.

 Sources for Big Pigeon's WWII US > WWII Casualties > WWII Missing webpage: